kesyog/crabby-merge/README.md

 * `BITBUCKET_URL` - base URL of the Bitbucket server to query
 * `BITBUCKET_API_TOKEN` - API token for user authentication
-* `CRABBY_MERGE_TRIGGER` - (optional) Regex string to look in PR descriptions for that indicates that a PR is ready to merge.
-Must be on its own line in the PR description.
+* `CRABBY_MERGE_TRIGGER` - (optional) Regex string to look for that indicates that a PR is ready to merge.
+Must be on its own line in either the PR description or one of the user's own comments.
 Defaults to `:shipit:`.

 ## TODO

-More things to steal from polly-merge someday:
+* Allow configuration of features.
+Program run time is greatly extended by 1. checking approved PR's and 2. checking PR comments.
+Making them optional would result in enormous speedup.

-* Allow blocking merge on another PR ("merge after")
+* Allow blocking merge on another PR ("merge after" in polly-merge)
-* Look for merge trigger in PR comments, too
-* Log to file
+* Miscellaneous cleanup and polish